Understanding the Load Factor Calculation in Commercial Leases

 Begin with the total square footage of the floor area of the entire building.
 Now subtract the square footage of the common areas.
 You're left with usable square footage, at least if you're leasing the entire building rather than space in a mall or strip mall.
 Divide the total space by the usable square footage to arrive at the load factor.

 You'll also want to note whether the load factor is adjustable in your lease, subject to recalculation upon renewal.
 Running a successful business is all about planning.
-If business doesn't boom and you face a possible significant load factor increase next year, this could be catastrophic.
+If the business doesn't boom and you face a possible significant load factor increase next year, this could be catastrophic.
 Commercial leases are ideally long term.
 You don't want to have to relocate your enterprise.